How to Make the Most of a Zoo Field Trip

 3. Teach Fun Facts

 Another great thing to do at some of the exhibits is to teach a fun fact.
-For example, you might teach her that lions are from Africa.
+For example, you can teach her that lions are from Africa.
 At the end of the day, on the way home, ask her questions to see how much she remembers.
-A zoo field trip can be a wonderful learning experience.
-The key is to plan a trip that works learning into the day.
-Whether that means practicing basic skills or making time to see shows, you can make the most of a zoo field trip.

 4. Make Time for Shows